tuxaanand/tuxaanand.github.io/docs/index.markdown

 aanandnatarajan@outlook.com / aanand@gmail.com

-A passionate polyglot developer with more than two decade of experience in application design & development for various industries like Finance, Human Resource, Asset Management, CRM, eCommerce etc.
+A passionate polyglot developer with more than two decades of experience in application design & development for various industries like Finance, Human Resource, Asset Management, CRM, eCommerce etc.

 Interested in microservices style of architecture and also a fan of majestic monoliths.
 Loves clean Object Oriented code with an even sprinkle of Functional programming.